Manuel-Kehl/elementaryPlus/README.md

 This is why I hope for this repository to become a central place to collect additions that integrate third party applications into the elementary desktop.

 ## CREDITS
-See [CREDITS](CREDITS.csv) for a list of sources and authors of the work contained in this collection as well as the corresponding licences.
+See [CREDIT](CREDIT.csv) for a list of sources and authors of the work contained in this collection as well as the corresponding licences.

 ## How to Install